Bill Taylor (South Carolina politician)

 Bill Taylor (born July 16, 1946) is an American politician.
 He is a member of the South Carolina House of Representatives from the 86th District, serving since November 8, 2010.
 He is a member of the Republican party.
-The 86th district covers nearly two-thirds of Aiken County, South Carolina and consists of a population more than 41,000.
-Taylor currently is a member of the House Labor, Commerce and Industry Committee.
-He served for a decade on the House Education and Public Works Committee, and six years on the Legislative Oversight Committee.
+The 86th district covers nearly two-thirds of Aiken County, South Carolina consists of a population more than 42,000.
+He also represents portions of Lexington County.
+Taylor currently is a member of the House Ways & Means Committee.
+He is also a member of the House Regulations & Artificial Intelligence Committee, Previously, he served for a decade on the House Education and Public Works Committee, and six years on the Legislative Oversight Committee.
+He also served on the House Labor, Comerece & Industry Committee for one term.

 Pre-Political Career

-Bill Taylor worked in the field of journalism for many years.
+Bill Taylor worked in the field of journalism for more than four decades.
 From 1965 to 1976, Taylor's job varied from being a reporter, news presenter, and news director, in which he would also serve as President of the Illinois News Broadcasters Association, in 1974.
 Bill would proceed to work as a news consultant for more than 3 decades, in which he would also be the founder and CEO of a media research and consulting firm based in Dallas, Los Angeles, and London, from 1978 to 2007.
-Most notably, prior to his career in the South Carolina House of Representatives, Bill Taylor would become a consultant to George H. W. Bush from 1991 to 1992, in the Points of Light organization.
+Most notably, prior to his career in the South Carolina House of Representatives, Bill Taylor would become a consultant to George H. W. Bush from 1991 to 1992, advising the White House on the Points of Light initiative.